Star Alliance Logo

 • Blueprints.
 Each airplane is a pinnacle of engineering thought.
 Its proper construction, sufficient engine power, and streamlined body allow it to take to the sky.
 A miscalculation is an inevitable disaster.

 • Coordinated work.
 All members of the alliance adhere to one statute.
 Intersecting routes are formed within the system.
-Careful planning and alignment of flights help travelers with transfers reach any corner of the world.
+Careful planning and flight alignment help travelers with transfers reach any corner of the world.

 The pyramid image is associated with the sky and flights.
 Each structure stretches upward, and the sloping sides are like runways directing the airplane upward.
 Each peak is a major city on Earth.
 Straight lines run between them.
 This technique conveys the alliance’s main goal—to connect all the planet’s megacities with air routes.